 TorGuard VPN Server Network

 The bigger a VPN provider’s server network is, the wider its unblocking capabilities are.
-TorGuard VPN operates a broad network of over 3,000 servers spread across 60+ countries in 50 countries, covering every continent except Antarctica.
+TorGuard VPN operates a broad network of over 3,000 servers spread across 50 countries, covering every continent except Antarctica.
 And the obfuscation technology really helps with bypassing online restrictions as no one will know that you’re using a VPN.